paddyson79/services/AtomOne/readme.md

 # Atomone Service by Pathrocknetwork

-Welcome to the Atomone Public Good Service provided by Pathrock Network.
+Welcome to the Atomone Public Good Service provided by PathrockNetwork.
 This service offers essential tools and endpoints for interacting with the Atomone network, including RPC, API, gRPC, seed nodes, and snapshots to help you get started or stay in sync.

 ## Services